 Our PharmD program is very competitive.
-Only about 30-35% of our top candidates are interviewed.
+Only about 40-50% of our top candidates are interviewed.
 When you are on active consideration, you should continue with your unfinished coursework.
-When you finish a term, please send in your updated transcript(s) as soon as the grades and/or your degree are posted.
+When you finish a term, please send in your updated transcript(s) to PharmCAS for Academic Update as soon as the grades and/or your degree are posted.

 What if I have a change of address?

-You should notify the admission office of all changes of mailing and e-mail addresses, as well as phone numbers.
+You should notify PharmCAS and the admission office of all changes of mailing and e-mail addresses, as well as phone numbers.

 How do I withdraw my application?
 Do I need to notify PharmCAS?

 You should notify the admission office as soon as possible of your decision to withdraw.
-An explanation and/or information about what school you choose to attend is appreciated.
-You do not need to notify PharmCAS about your decision to withdraw.
+An explanation and/or information about what school you choose to attend is greatly appreciated and provides us with information that reflects our admission results.
+You do not need to notify PharmCAS separately about your decision to withdraw.

 May I apply again if I am denied the first time?